FishWoWater/Open3DStudio/README.md

 The supported workflows include text-to-3d, image-to-3d, mesh segmentation, texture generation, auto-rigging, part completion etc.

 ## Demo
-You can have a try on [Vercel Deployment]() or download the shipped applications from [Releases]().<br>
+You can have a try on [Vercel Deployment](https://open3dstudio-n5hap1p9y-fishwowaters-projects.vercel.app) or download the shipped applications from [Releases](https://github.com/FishWoWater/Open3DStudio/releases).

- Notice that you need to deploy the API backend on your own machine or server, or try my API endpoint: [http://i-2.gpushare.com:42180](http://i-2.gpushare.com:42180). <br>
+ Notice that you need to deploy the API backend on your own machine or server, or try my API endpoint: [http://i-2.gpushare.com:42180](http://i-2.gpushare.com:42180).

  The below video demo shows a section-by-section example of Open3DStudio, you may also check out the comprehensive guide [here](https://www.youtube.com/watch?v=y8ydZeZnPjM).

 ![Demo](assets/demo.gif)